buffermet/CSP-bypass/README.md

-A collection of Cross-Origin callback servers for XSS exploitation.
+A collection of Cross-Origin callback servers for XSS exploitation on CORS enabled sites.

 ## Description